Hong Kong Gambling Regulation

-Hong Kong is a city and a special administrative region in China and as such, it is regulated separately from mainland China.
-Hong Kong is one of the most densely populated cities in the world, combining residents of different nationalities.
-When it comes to gambling, Hong Kong has legalized a few forms of gambling that are strictly regulated by the law.
+Gambling Regulation Hong Kong is a city and a special administrative region of China, and as such it is regulated separately from mainland China.
+Hong Kong is one of the most densely populated cities in the world and is home to residents of many nationalities.
+When it comes to gambling, Hong Kong has legalized only a few forms of wagering, each strictly regulated by law.

-While China has banned gambling, the fact that it is legal in both Macau and Hong Kong makes the two special regions popular gambling hubs, with numerous Chinese citizens traveling to the two cities.
-While Macau is the destination for casino fans, such facilities have not been legalized in Hong Kong.
+While China has outlawed gambling, the fact that it is legal in both Macau and Hong Kong makes the two special administrative regions popular gambling hubs, with numerous Chinese citizens traveling to the two cities.
+While Macau is the destination for casino fans, such facilities are not legal in Hong Kong.
 This is why the special administrative region is more suitable for those who enjoy lotteries, horse racing betting, and football betting.

 As one can see, even though gambling is legal in Hong Kong, there are very few forms of the activity that can be legally enjoyed.
-When it comes to online gambling, however, things get more confusing as the current legislation deals with gaming in its traditional land-based form.
-That said, betting with unregulated bookmakers, whether it is online or offline, is unlawful.
+When it comes to online gambling, however, things become more confusing because the current legislation addresses only traditional land-based gaming.
+That said, betting with unregulated bookmakers, whether online or offline, is unlawful.

 Gambling Regulations in Hong Kong

-Gambling is not illegal under Hong Kong’s public law, meaning that if credit is granted in any other jurisdiction of someone is given a loan for gambling, it may be enforced through the courts in Hong Kong.
-This is far from true for the laws in mainland China where lawsuits related to credit or loans related to gambling are not accepted.
-That is why it is possible for punters from mainland China to claim their gaming assets through the judicial system in Hong Kong, with the proviso they have some assets in Hong Kong.
+Gambling is not illegal under Hong Kong’s public law, which means that if credit is granted in another jurisdiction, or someone is given a loan for gambling, the debt can be enforced through the Hong Kong courts.
+The situation is very different in mainland China, where lawsuits involving gambling-related credit or loans are not accepted.
+Therefore, bettors from mainland China can claim their gaming assets through the Hong Kong judicial system, provided they possess assets in Hong Kong.

 The main piece of legislation that regulates gambling in Hong Kong is the Gambling Ordinance (Cap.148).
-Under this law, gambling in Hong Kong is illegal unless it falls under the category of exemptions defined by the Gambling Ordinance.
-The key terms that set the legal definitions of gambling can be found in Section 2 of the said piece of legislation.
+Under this law, gambling in Hong Kong is illegal unless it falls within the exemptions defined by the Gambling Ordinance.
+The key terms that establish the legal definitions of gambling are set out in Section 2 of this legislation.
 Under the Gambling Ordinance, “gaming”, “betting”, and “bookmaking” all constitute gambling.

-Both conducting and participating in illegal gambling activities are considered an offense and so is offering the premises you own for gambling purposes.
-The penalties individuals may face if they are not compliant with the law include a fine of up to HK$5 million and imprisonment of up to seven years.
+Both conducting and participating in illegal gambling activities are offenses, as is providing premises for gambling purposes.
+Penalties for non-compliance include fines of up to HK$5 million and imprisonment of up to seven years.

-The purpose of this Gambling Ordinance being enacted was to regulate illegal gambling conducted at unauthorized facilities or betting with unlicensed bookmakers.
-Under the Gambling Ordinance, gaming activities that take place at private premises on either social or non-social occasions are not illegal.
+The Gambling Ordinance was enacted to curb illegal gambling at unauthorized facilities and betting with unlicensed bookmakers.
+Under the Ordinance, gaming activities that take place at private premises on either social or non-social occasions are not illegal.

 Gaming in Hong Kong